Flip Real Estate Contracts: A 7-Step Guide

 Step 1: Identify an Undervalued Property

-Start by searching for properties that are undervalued or distressed.
+Start by searching for properties that are undervalued or distressed from motivated sellers.
 These might be in foreclosure, have been on the market for a long time, or require minimal repairs that don’t affect the property’s foundational value.

 Step 2: Contact the Property Owner

 Reach out to the property owner to express your interest.
-This could be directly through the owner or via a real estate agent.
+This could be directly through the owner or via a real estate agent to secure a purchase contract.
 The key is to establish a rapport and express your intent to purchase.

 Step 3: Estimate Property Value and ARV